-In the Afghanistan-US collision I fancy I hear echoes of the first encounter of Out-of-Africa Homo sapiens with the local Homo neanderthalensis nearly 70,000 years ago.
-The US and Afghanistan could very well be divergent evolutionary systems and have nothing in common.
+In the Afghanistan-US collision I imagine I hear echoes of the first encounter of Out-of-Africa Homo sapiens with the local Homo neanderthalensis nearly 70,000 years ago.
+The US and Afghanistan could very well be divergent evolutionary systems and have nothing in common . . .

-I imagine the Rohingya in Burma, Tigrayans in Ethiopia, and other clashes taking place right now on earth, also echo the past and reflect fault lines.
+I imagine the Rohingya in Burma, Tigrayans in Ethiopia, and other clashes taking place right now on earth, also echo the remote past and reflect fault lines.
 Are there deep intangible differences between ethnic groups that can’t be bridged because they can’t be named, described, understood and resolved as they’re beyond the reach of language?
-Have democratic people created a collective delusion that we are all exactly the same, to which others don’t subscribe?

-There were at least 21 human species that existed on earth at different times.
+At least 21 human species existed on earth at different times.
 These species were different from Homo sapiens, and interbreeding between some of them happened thousands of years ago.
 All the other species died out, but left some of their genes in the cells of different groups of Homo sapiens.

-It’s well known that some populations living now have 2-4% neanderthal genes from Eurasia.
-The indigenous people of Oceania have 4-6% denisovan genes from Siberia.
-So do Native Americans, whose ancestors entered America via the Bering Land Bridge from Siberia.
+It’s well known that some populations living now have 2-4% neanderthal genes from Eurasia, and the indigenous people of Oceania have 4-6% denisovan genes from Siberia.
+How do these manifest?

-Does that explain why people of different ethnicity differ beyond just skin colour?
-I wonder, because the same people, when transplanted in a different environment, adapt and assimilate within one or two generations.
+People, when transplanted into a different environment, assimilate within one or two generations.
 In effect, they get trained exactly like dogs do.
 Maybe neuroplasticity offsets inherited traits, or maybe these traits lie dormant and don’t manifest unless triggered by insecurity, distrust, fear or anger, but that doesn’t mean they aren’t there.

-Of course, I’m not stereotyping regular citizens of either country by saying this.
-Citizens anywhere can only protest, and taking out processions doesn’t work in any country, which is why governments allow them in the first place!
+Citizens anywhere can only protest, and taking out processions doesn’t work in any country, which is why governments allow street protests in the first place!
 The subaltern history of any place is summed up as a footnote: the citizens rose up against the state but the uprising was successfully quelled by police with lathis, teargas and firing in the air.
 Simply put, citizens don’t count, especially if a country is not democratic.